 Our commitment to our partners and our clients is that we will leave the community with positive economic benefits.
 Our aim is to provide a strong foundation for support within the community.
 When the communities are involved, local business flourish and economic benefits remain in the community.

 Strad’s First Nations and Aboriginal Program also provides business and employment opportunities, equity participation and economic benefit.
 Our goal is for local community based businesses to have the opportunity to jointly provide their services to the oil and gas industry.

 Scholarship Awards & Memberships

 Our program works to enhance the communities through education and training programs, as well as on-the-job training.

-Strad is please to support students through support at the following institutions:
+Strad is pleased to support students through support at the following institutions: